 By the Book – Odell Lake Angling Regulations

-Odell Lake is open from the fourth Saturday in April through Oct.
-31.
+Odell Lake is open from late April through October.

 The daily limit for rainbows is five of at least 8 inches apiece, with only one longer than 20 inches.
 Lake trout, which are included in the trout limit, must be at least 30 inches and only one may be kept per day.
 Bull trout must be released unharmed.